gStarhigh/pro5/Deployment_README.md

     - pip3 install dj_database_url==0.5.0 psycopg2
 3. Create requirements.txt file:
     - pip3 freeze --local > requirements.txt
+    Make sure you update your requirements.txt file everytime you install something new.

 4. Log in, or create an account at [ElephantSQL](https://elephantsql.com/).
 5. Click "Create new instance".